 return True

-Notice that we first need to check the role is Qt.EditRole to determine if an edit is currently being made.
+Notice that we first need to check whether the role is Qt.EditRole to determine if an edit is currently being made.
 After making the edit, we return True to confirm this.

 def data(self, index, role=Qt.DisplayRole):